 While it remains a time for family, friends, gift giving and food and drink; it’s also a day when thousands of people flock to the beach to see hundreds of brave swimmers enter into the sea.

-P.p.s.
-Why not check out my previous post by clicking the image below!
+P.s.
+If you liked this post why not check out my previous post by clicking the image below